Washi1337/ctf-writeups/FlareOn/2020/11/README.md

 ![Call tree](ghidra2.png)

-If we look into `FUN_180001000`, we see some very interesting things happening right before this write to the `DiMap` value happens:
+If we look into `FUN_180001000`, we see some very interesting things happening right before this write call to the `DiMap` registry value:

 ```c
     /* ... */